hydro-jules/f2py-experiments/3_fib_array_alloc/README.md

 [ 2.
 4. 4.
 6. 8.
 12. 18.]
 ```

 The same, expected, behaviour as in section 1 is now obtained without requiring the invocation of the `init` subroutine in Fortran.
-The internal array `M` declared in the Fortran module can be allocated simply by assigning it a numpy array of the appropriate dimension.
+The internal array `M` declared in the Fortran module can be allocated simply by assigning it a numpy array of the appropriate datatype and dimension.

 Note that when assigning and inspecting variables defined internally in the Fortran module, like above with the variable `M`, the default behaviour of `f2py` is to lower all cases as stated in its [documentation](https://numpy.org/devdocs/f2py/signature-file.html):
 > In general, the contents of signature files is case-sensitive.
 When scanning Fortran codes and writing a signature file, F2PY lowers all cases automatically except in multiline blocks or when --no-lower option is used.